Known issues in Umbraco UI Builder, the backoffice UI builder for Umbraco.

 Remove any installed Konstrukt packages:

-Delete the Konstrukt App_Plugins
+Delete the Konstrukt App_Plugins folder:

-Install Umbraco.UIBuilder
+Install Umbraco.UIBuilder:

 Compile your project against .NET 7.0.